nationalarchives/dr2-custodial-copy/README.md

 #### Updating the downloaded status in the Intelligent Caching database
 If a file has been copied from the cache, we update the Intelligent Caching database with a boolean flag to show it has been downloaded and the date it was downloaded.
+This will allow us to identify which files can be deleted from the cache.

 #### Deleting Received SQS messages